Split Tickets

 • Group size: Small-group or private boats offer more flexibility and comfort, while larger vessels are more affordable but less personal.

-• Departure Point: Most tours leave from Split or Trogir, while Dubrovnik-based tours visit a different Blue Cave near Koločep Island.
+• Departure point: Most tours leave from Split or Trogir, while Dubrovnik-based tours visit a different Blue Cave near Koločep Island.

 Getting to the Blue Cave